chigenelaby/ML-ExonCNV/README.md

 <!--- TOP OF README.MD --->
 <div align="center">

-# ⚠️  NON-COMMERCIAL LICENSE  ⚠️
+# NON-COMMERCIAL LICENSE

-**This repository is licensed under *Creative Commons Attribution-NonCommercial 4.0 International* (CC BY-NC 4.0).**
+*This repository is licensed under *Creative Commons Attribution-NonCommercial 4.0 International* (CC BY-NC 4.0).*
-You may freely use, share and modify the material **for any non-commercial purpose** provided you give appropriate credit.
+You may freely use, share and modify the material for any non-commercial purpose provided you give appropriate credit.

-**ANY COMMERCIAL USE, DISTRIBUTION, OR SAAS DEPLOYMENT IS *PROHIBITED* WITHOUT A SEPARATE WRITTEN AGREEMENT.**
+*ANY COMMERCIAL USE, DISTRIBUTION, OR SAAS DEPLOYMENT IS *PROHIBITED* WITHOUT A SEPARATE WRITTEN AGREEMENT.*
 Unauthorized commercial usage violates copyright and patent rights.

 Contact `yshbioinfo@126.com` for commercial licensing options.
+Commercial users will receive full technical support and optimization services.

 </div>